How Do You Run Trivia Games for Team Building That People Actually Want to Play?

 Trivia Night Playbook: From First Game to Recurring Ritual

-A step-by-step guide to launching trivia that becomes the thing your team looks forward to every week.
-Works for in-person, virtual, and hybrid teams.
+How to launch trivia that becomes the thing your team genuinely looks forward to.
+Works in-person, remote, and hybrid.

 Collect the Ingredients (Day Before)

-Quick favor — I'm running a team trivia game on [Day] and I'd love to include a 'guess who' round.
+Hey — quick favor!
+I'm running team trivia on [Day] and want to include a 'guess who' round.
 Can you share one surprising fact about yourself?
-Something the team probably doesn't know.
-Examples: 'I once competed in a hot dog eating contest' or 'I can solve a Rubik's cube in under 2 minutes.'
-It's anonymous until the big reveal.
+Something most colleagues wouldn't guess.
+Examples: 'I competed in a hot dog eating contest' or 'I can solve a Rubik's cube in under 2 minutes.'
+You stay anonymous until the big reveal.
 What do you have?

 Always over-prepare by 5 questions.
 If energy is high, you add a bonus round.
 If energy dips, you cut early.
 Control the pacing.